malrawi/instructLab_knowledge/shipping_groups.md

 # What are shipping groups
+It is important to understand that the term shipping groups is not related to grouping shipments, nor consolidating shipments.
-A shipping group is way to logically group carrier services that meet a certain fulfillment criteria, a delivery promise, or share the main features, such as cost and/or Service Level Agreement (SLA).
+In IBM Sterling Intelligent Promising, the term shipping group refers to logically grouping carrier services that share certain fulfillment criteria or characterics, such as cost and/or Service Level Agreement (SLA).
 Shipping groups can be thought of as a shipping option that is available to shoppers.

 You can associate a maximum number of transit days to a shipping group to give guidelines about which carrier services can be included.
 You must configure the shipping group and